sovrynn/ecdo/0-FULL-THESIS-BREAKDOWN/README.md

 Key ECDO content:
 - `s1-to-s2`: All matters concerning the transition from S1 to S2, and an ECDO rotation in general.
 - `why-104-31-meridian`: Information pertaining to why the rotation is 104 degrees along the 31 Meridian.
-- `ocean-displacement`: Understanding the displacement of oceans and bodies of water.
+- `oceanic-displacement`: Understanding the displacement of oceans and bodies of water.
 - `equatorial-bulge`: Investigating how the equatorial bulge will interact with the ECDO.

 ECDO content: